Engin-Boot/capture-behavior-of-a-visit-counter-Royarunimb12/README.md

-# Collections Exercise
+# Visit count Exercise

-## Intention

-This program intends to remove strings containing 'oggy' from a list of strings.

-## Method

-The code now works
+This project works out the features of a visit-counting software, called the 'Visit-counter'.